ps2dev/ps2client/doc/readme.txt

    [-t timeout]

-    An idle timeout period in seconds that ps2client will wait before exiting.
+    An idle timeout period in seconds that the client will wait before exiting.
-    This is useful to allow a script to continue after calling ps2client to send a command to ps2link.
+    This is useful to allow a script to continue after calling ps2client to send a command to ps2link or ps2netfs.

  ------------------
   PS2LINK COMMANDS